microsoft/Kusto-Query-Language/doc/pivotplugin.md

 |Heat|3|0|

-### Pivot by a column with aggregation function and a single additional column.
+### Pivot by a column with aggregation function and a single additional column

 Result is identical to previous example.